 While Rockefeller Center and Christmas trees go hand-in-hand, NYC used to hold its big citywide celebration in Madison Square Park.
 Beginning in 1912, it was this location where thousands would gather to watch the lighting of the “Tree of Light” (as it was called, rather than “Christmas tree”).
 The party shifted to midtown Manhattan in 1933, where it has been ever since.

-The most famous song about a Christmas tree may be “O Tannenbaum,” but in German, the word tannenbaum just refers to a general fir tree.
+The most famous song about a Christmas tree may be “O Tannenbaum,” but in German, the word tannenbaum just refers to a fir tree in general.
 The actual German word for “Christmas tree” is usually weihnachtsbaum, which would probably have made for a less catchy song.

-Some 25–30 million Christmas trees are sold in the U.S. every year, according to the National Christmas Tree Association, making it about a $1 billion industry.
+Some 25 to 30 million Christmas trees are sold in the U.S. every year, according to the National Christmas Tree Association.
 The trees are grown at almost 15,000 farms in all 50 states, though the biggest producers are Oregon, North Carolina, Michigan, Pennsylvania, Wisconsin, and Washington.

-All those pine needles that accumulate below the tree each day may soon be a thing of the past.
-Washington State University plant pathologist Gary Chastagner, also known as “Mr. Christmas Tree,” is currently leading a five-year, $1.3 million research project partly aimed at helping Christmas trees retain their needles for longer.
-Chastagner and a team of researchers are collecting tree samples from farms throughout the country, testing which are the most resistant to root rot and have the strongest needle retention, then sourcing those for seeds to plant the next crop of Christmas trees.
-If the team succeeds, your tree may last into the spring.
+All those pine needles that accumulate below the tree each day may one day be a thing of the past.
+Washington State University plant pathologist Gary Chastagner, also known as “Mr. Christmas Tree,” led a five-year, $1.3 million research project partly aimed at helping Christmas trees retain their needles for longer.
+Chastagner and a team of researchers collected tree samples from farms throughout the country.
+They tested which were the most resistant to root rot and had the strongest needle retention, then sourced those for seeds to plant the next crop of Christmas trees.

 Each day, Christmas trees need a minimum of one quart of water per inch of diameter at their base.
 That’s far more water than many tree stands on the market are able to hold.
 In a test of 30 tree stands, Chastagner found that only two could contain enough water for all the tree sizes they were supposed to hold.
 About a quarter of them couldn’t even accommodate the hydration needs of the smallest tree they could hold.
 (In 2007, Chastagner tested whether Christmas trees could be hydrated with an I.V. drip, but that worked even less effectively than a traditional tree stand.)